Introduction

-This document is not yet finished and will be updated continuously!
+This document is not yet finished and I will update it continuously!
 It is a work in progress.
 A braindump actually… ;)

 Here I describe how to set up a full hacking environment using a cheap (20$ - 60$) Samsung tablet.